IBM/augment-watson-services-to-whatsapp/README.md

 # Build a framework that connects WhatsApp to any Watson service on IBM Cloud.

-In this Code Pattern, we will build a WhatsApp bot augmented with Watson machine learning service that will be capable of answering queries related to real estate (area wise, city wise, etc..) and also capable of predicting the prices of a property based on customers requirement.
+In this Code Pattern, you will learn how to build a framework which can act as an intermediator in connecting Watson services to WhatsApp messenger, to enable mobile users to leverage watson services through a messenger app.

+You will learn to build a framework and how to connect Watson Machine Learning service, deploy a simple house price prediction model and access it from your WhatsApp messenger.

 When you have completed this code pattern, you will understand how to:

 * Integrate IBM Watson Services to WhatsApp.
 * Deploy Application to IBM Cloud Foundry.
-* Deploy Machine Learning models to IBM Watson Machine Learning service.
+* Deploy Machine Learning models to Cloud Object Storage.
 * Manage Machine Learning models in IBM Watson Studio.

 <!--add an image in this path-->